Exr0n/Exr0n/README.md

 Some of my projects include:
 - [Algorithms](http://tinyurl.com/yd4m55e): it will see the light someday...
 - [Condution](condution.com): a holistic task management system
-- [Simple Backpropogation](exr0nprojects/neural_net_cpp): a peek behind the fundamentals of current machine learning
+- [Simple Neural Net](exr0nprojects/neural_net_cpp): a peek behind the fundamentals of current machine learning

 I'm excited to (eventually) work on:
 - [Touchboard](exr0nprojects/touchboard): type and gesture from your trackpad seamlessly
 - [Pitaya](exr0nprojects/pitaya): a Toggl inpsired time management platform with better tags and better performance
 - [Annote](exr0nprojects/annote): an efficient, modal note taking/mind mapping workflow with inline drawings and persistent connections

-You can find all my latest endevours at [github/Exr0nProjects](https://github.com/exr0nprojects)
+You can find all my latest endeavour at [github/Exr0nProjects](https://github.com/exr0nprojects)

 <a href="https://github.com/anuraghazra/github-readme-stats">